L&CS graduating class of various abilities, genders, and races, sit in caps and gowns in a large indoor arena, some holding up one finger

 L&CS students are predominately residents of Philadelphia and surrounding areas.
 They have earned a high school diploma or equivalent and...

-• Will have an individualized learning plan, for example, instead of completing an assigned 10-page term paper, L&CS students may instead substitute a Power Point presentation
+• Will have an individualized learning plan.
+For example, instead of completing an assigned 10-page term paper, L&CS students may instead substitute a Power Point presentation.

 • Are eager to learn and are excited by the opportunity to be part of the university experience